 One standout feature Unbounce offers that you won’t find with others is Dynamic Text Replacement.
 DTR allows users to replace landing page keywords based on the user’s search query.
 The landing page will automatically change some of the elements to match more closely and increase conversion likelihood.

 For example, if the user searched for a nonprofit to “feed the hungry,” the page could change from “providing food” to “feed the hungry.”
 Instead of creating dozens of individual landing pages, you can simply input keywords, and the pages self-adjust.

 Competition for nonprofit dollars can be fierce.
 Having a highly relevant landing page can make a difference in securing the donor.

 Unbounce also uses artificial intelligence in matching users with the most relevant version of your landing page.
 Their proprietary technology, called “Smart Traffic” accesses visitor attributes to show them the most relevant version of the page.

-Users can track analytics and visitor stats with the user dashboard or connect Google Analytics with your account.
+Users can track analytics and visitor stats with the user dashboard or connect Google Analytics with their accounts.

 Pricing: With Unbounce, subscribers at any level receive all features.
 The cost goes up for the number of landing pages, visitors, and domains you plan to have.
 They offer a free 14-day trial.
 After that, the monthly cost ranges from $80 to $300 for a monthly subscription or $72 to $270 for a yearly commitment.